The Missing Cross to Purity

 and worshipped the works of their own hands, and images.

-But now is Christ renewing man again into the image of God, as they were in the apostles' days;
+But now Christ is renewing man again into the image of God,

 yes, also I say, that Adam and Eve were in before they fell.